sweetdark1/inventory-management-system-/README.md

 # inventory-management-system-
+##check the master branch for the code and the apis
 mohammad dadoa 1181622

 this  is my inventory management system designed to provide a platform for managing products, suppliers, orders, and waste.